California Satellite Methane Project

 CARB's CalSMP is a new project applying what was learned in previous studies to new data acquired from satellites.
 Information from the satellites will provide CARB with data so we can work with regional and local agencies together with industry to mitigate the public health and environmental threat.
 The project provides data that has been integrated into the oil and gas methane regulation and is being considered under landfill methane regulation amendments.
 This will allow the data to be used for mitigation and enforcement if needed.

-CARB will use these satellite data to enable quick detection and visualization of high-emitting methane sources, and all data will be made publicly available through a dashboard.
-CARB has selected a satellite data provider through a competitive bid process, and expects to begin receiving data beginning in Summer 2025.
+CARB will use these satellite data to enable quick detection and visualization of high-emitting methane sources.
+CARB has selected Carbon Mapper as the data provider and has begun receiving data.
 More information about this process can be found here.
+Plume observations received through this project will be published 30 days after the time of observation.
+These plumes are publicly available on our data provider Carbon Mapper’s global web portal.
+CARB is also in the process of developing a public dashboard to display these plumes along with additional information about the actions taken to address the emissions.
 Building on its successful regulatory programs to reduce greenhouse gas emissions, CARB is committed to using the satellite data to further mitigate emissions while showcasing the value of using this novel data type to other jurisdictions.